 A Permanent Solution to Missing Teeth

 We aren’t exaggerating when we say that dental implants are the most complete tooth replacement available today.
 Able to fully restore a tooth both above and below the gum line, they provide the next best thing to natural teeth, and now, you can get them right here at Progressive Dental Group.
-If you’re looking for a beautiful and permanent way to close the gaps in your smile, dental implants are the premier way to do it.
+If you’re looking for a beautiful and permanent way to close the gaps in your smile, dental implants in Humble, TX are the premier way to do it.
 Want to know if you are a good candidate for them?
 To schedule a consultation, give us a call today.

 Why Choose Progressive Dental Group For Dental Implants?